PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 10:03:50
+Last updated: 2024-04-09 10:04:23
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: Is it your fault that Bronn's an insolent black - hearted rogue?
+He's always been an insolent black